datanav/docs/training/README.md

 ## How does numbering work?
 Numbering is added in post as the docs page is generated.
 We use the toctree flag :numbered: in training.rst to enable this.

-## Section summary

-A "floating" sidebar summary can be handled by the `.. sidebar` directive in combination with some custom CSS.

 ### Initial setup

 Sphinx expects the custom CSS to reside under `_build/html/_static/css/`.